syncfusion-content/windowsforms-docs/WindowsForms/chart/FAQ/How-to-draw-the-Y-axis-at-the-center-of-the-X-axis.md

 ---
 layout: post
-title: Draw-the-Y-axis-at-the-center-of-X-axis | Windows Forms | Syncfusion
+title: Draw-the-Y-axis-at-the-center-of-X-axis | Windows Forms | Syncfusion®
 description: This section explains how to draw the y-axis at the center of the x-axis or any custom position on the chart axis.
 platform: windowsforms
 control: chart